Raised beach

 A raised beach, coastal terrace, or perched coastline is a relatively flat, horizontal or gently inclined surface of marine origin, mostly an old abrasion platform which has been lifted out of the sphere of wave activity (sometimes called "tread").
 Thus, it lies above or under the current sea level, depending on the time of its formation.
 It is bounded by a steeper ascending slope on the landward side and a steeper descending slope on the seaward side (sometimes called "riser").
 Due to its generally flat shape, it is often used for anthropogenic structures such as settlements and infrastructure.

 A raised beach is an emergent coastal landform.
 Raised beaches and marine terraces are beaches or wave-cut platforms raised above the shoreline by a relative fall in the sea level.

 Around the world, a combination of tectonic coastal uplift and Quaternary sea-level fluctuations has resulted in the formation of marine terrace sequences, most of which were formed during separate interglacial highstands that can be correlated to marine isotope stages (MIS).

-A marine terrace commonly retains a shoreline angle or inner edge, the slope inflection between the marine abrasion platform and the associated paleo sea-cliff.
+A marine terrace commonly retains a shoreline angle or inner edge, the slope inflection between the marine abrasion platform and the associated paleo sea cliff.
 The shoreline angle represents the maximum shoreline of a transgression and therefore a paleo-sea level.

 Morphology

 The platform of a marine terrace usually has a gradient between 1°–5° depending on the former tidal range with, commonly, a linear to concave profile.
 The width is quite variable, reaching up to 1000 m, and seems to differ between the northern and southern hemispheres.
 The cliff faces that delimit the platform can vary in steepness depending on the relative roles of marine and subaerial processes.
 At the intersection of the former shore (wave-cut/abrasion-) platform and the rising cliff face the platform commonly retains a shoreline angle or inner edge (notch) that indicates the location of the shoreline at the time of maximum sea ingression and therefore a paleo-sea level.
-Sub-horizontal platforms usually terminate in a low tide cliff, and it is believed that the occurrence of these platforms depends on tidal activity.
+Sub-horizontal platforms usually terminate in a low-tide cliff, and it is believed that the occurrence of these platforms depends on the tidal activity.
 Marine terraces can extend for several tens of kilometers parallel to the coast.

 Older terraces are covered by marine and/or alluvial or colluvial materials while the uppermost terrace levels usually are less well preserved.
 While marine terraces in areas of relatively rapid uplift rates (> 1 mm/year) can often be correlated to individual interglacial periods or stages, those in areas of slower uplift rates may have a polycyclic origin with stages of returning sea levels following periods of exposure to weathering.

 Marine terraces can be covered by a wide variety of soils with complex histories and different ages.
-In protected areas, allochtonous sandy parent materials from tsunami deposits may be found.
+In protected areas, allochthonous sandy parent materials from tsunami deposits may be found.
 Common soil types found on marine terraces include planosols and solonetz.

 Formation

-It is now widely thought that marine terraces are formed during the separated highstands of interglacial stages correlated to marine isotope stages (MIS).
+It is now widely thought that marine terraces are formed during the separated high stands of interglacial stages correlated to marine isotope stages (MIS).